gomorpheus/morpheus-docs/src/rst/administration/tenants/onelogin.rst

    TYPE
       OneLogin
    NAME
-      Name of the Identity Source Integraiton in Morpheus DESCRIPTION
+      Name of the Identity Source Integration in Morpheus DESCRIPTION
       Optional Description of the Identiry Source
     ONELOGIN SUBDOMAIN